mobify/mobify-code-style/css/class-naming-conventions/readme.md

 Desktop classes can be added inside their parent component, but adding our own classes should be your FIRST approach so as to avoid nesting.

-Constantly evaluate your nesting in situation like this.
+Constantly evaluate your nesting in situations like this.

 ```scss
 // Okay